chandanpandey/nand2tetris-assembler/README.md

 To convert a .asm file to .hack file please use following command:
 "assembler-1.0-SNAPSHOT.jar yourfilename.asm"
 File named "yourfilename.hack" will be produced in the same directory.
+To run "assembler-1.0-SNAPSHOT.jar yourfilename.asm" please use your shell specific command based on OS and shell.

+Exceptions in the program is not written.
+May be I will write it in future or maybe you will.